Segmented RPC Client

 - index.ts (imports

-import { UserRPC } from '@/client/customer'; // import three is going to contain customer.json
+import { UserRPC } from '@/client/customer'; // import tree will contain customer.json

 /** @type {import('vovk').VovkConfig} */